 But it may surprise you to learn that only four players have enjoyed a three-homer game on Opening Day, proving it can be just as difficult to enjoy a career day in frosty March or April as it is under the bright lights of the postseason.

-Below are the stories of those four players who homered not once, not twice, but three times on Opening Day to get their seasons off to a very strong start.
+Here are the stories of those four players who homered not once, not twice, but three times on Opening Day.

 "He hit two fastballs and a curve," Saberhagen's catcher, Mike MacFarlane, told The Toronto Star after the game.
 "The first one was a fastball up and in and he tomahawked it.
 The second was breaking ball down and away, and he golfed it with one arm.
 The third was a fastball in and he turned on it."